TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Custom Configuration Profiles/readme.md

 ### Disable Airdrop

-A profile to disable AirDrop can be distributes as a custom profile.
+A profile to disable AirDrop can be distributed as a custom profile.
 The Payload example below contains a single Payload to disable AirDrop.
 Click the Apple Icon and add the AirDrop (macOS) Payload to a profile.
-Click the Disable AirDrop icon to ensure AirDrop is disabled on systems with this profile.
+Click the Disable AirDrop checkbox to ensure AirDrop is disabled on systems with this profile.
 Systems must be restarted for the profile to apply.

 ![airdrop_profile](images/airdrop_profile.png)